+'''

 APInstall.exe ReportLocation="C:\Documents and Settings\Administrator\My Documents\reports"

+'''

 To pass multiple parameters to the AutoPilot Installer and minimize errors, you can run the utility kit installer interactively, delay AutoPilot Installer execution, and then run the AutoPilot Installer command.
-The procedure is described in "Option 2: Run the AutoPilot Installer Separately" on page 14 and "Unattended Driver Installation" on page 16.
+The procedure is described in Section 2.3.2.2, Option 2: Run AutoPilot Installer Separately and Section 2.3.6, Unattended Driver Installation.

-You can specify a non-default directory for the driver kit by specifying an 'installation folder' on the command line.
+You can specify a non-default directory for the driver kit by specifying an installation folder on the command line.
 For example: